-Students with an AP Calculus BC score of 4 or 5 may place out of MATH 1910 and take MATH 1920, although Engineering students receive 4 credits instead of 8 credits because Calculus I is not part of their curriculum.
+Engineering students with an AP Calculus BC score of 5 may place out of MATH 1910 and take MATH 1920, although they receive 4 credits instead of 8 credits because Calculus I is not part of their Cornell curriculum.
 In addition, credit for MATH 1910 and/or 1920 may be awarded to students who take the Engineering Math Advanced Standing Exam during orientation; students with a BC score of 4 are encouraged to take this exam if they believe their score does not fairly reflect their preparation.

 The Mathematics Department routinely awards transfer credit for MATH 1910, MATH 1920, and MATH 2940, but very few universities offer a course like MATH 2930, which covers both ordinary and partial differential equations.
 MATH 2930 spends about one-third of the semester on Fourier series and PDEs (heat, wave, and Laplace).
 A substitute course must do the same.
 A 3-credit course may be used to replace one of the 4-credit math courses, but the total number of credits for the first three math courses (MATH 1910, MATH 1920, and either MATH 2930 or MATH 2940) must be at least 11; otherwise another math course is required.
 Transfer credit for the fourth, major-dependent, math course must be at least 3 credits.